Python

 Ant Script to Update/Install Eclipse

-The script, which has been written several years ago and hosted on this site, is now on GitHub.
+This Ant script, originally written several years ago and previously hosted on this site, is now available on GitHub.

 Eclipse is a great IDE.
 It is relatively new and the speed with which Eclipse team introduces new features is amazing.
 However, my first update to a new Eclipse build was rather time consuming; and from reading news I realized that other developers were struggling with updates too.
 The script simplified updates and, over time, evolved to incorporate some other related activities.
 All the documentation is in the Readme file.
 One chapter in the Readme file, named What is the Right Way to Update?, is different from the other chapters as this chapter is not about how to use the script but rather why and when to use it.